The-Back-Room/Dynamo/README.md

 ## Overview
 🚀 Dynamo is a cross-platform application for streaming anime from external sources.
 It uses media players like MPV and VLC to provide a seamless viewing experience.

-> [!NOTE]
-> - Dynamo is not affiliated with any anime streaming services.
-It simply provides a way to access publicly available content through supported sources.
-> - Some sources may have regional restrictions or require a subscription for access.
-Please ensure you comply with the terms of service of each source.
-> - The availability of sources may change over time, and some sources may become unavailable or unsupported.
-> - Always use the latest version of Dynamo to ensure compatibility with supported sources.
-> - A list of changes and updates can be found in the [CHANGELOG](./CHANGELOG.md).

 ## ✨ Features

 - 📺 Stream anime from various sources